-Her critical writing has been published in the anthology, Disability and Art History, by Routledge, released in Fall, 2016, numerous exhibition catalogues and art journals including Artforum, CAA Reviews, Canadian Art, Art Monthly Australia and On Curating, and peer-reviewed academic journals such as Design and Culture, Journal of Literary and Cultural Disability Studies, Journal of Visual Art Practice, Museums and Social Issues, and The Senses and Society.
-Forthcoming publications include guest organizing and writing for the Forum “Curating New Openings: Rethinking Diversity in the Gallery” in the College Art Association’s peer-reviewed journal, Art Journal, to be released in September 2017, and chapters in three different interdisciplinary Routledge Companions, including Disability, Space, Architecture: A Reader, due out in March, 2017.
+Her critical writing has been published in the Routledge anthologies, Disability and Art History, and Disability, Space, Architecture: A Reader, numerous exhibition catalogues and art journals including Artforum, CAA Reviews, Canadian Art, Art Monthly Australia and On Curating, and peer-reviewed academic journals such as Design and Culture, Journal of Literary and Cultural Disability Studies, Journal of Visual Art Practice, Museums and Social Issues, and The Senses and Society.
+Forthcoming publications include guest organizing and writing for the Forum “Curating New Openings: Rethinking Diversity in the Gallery” in the College Art Association’s peer-reviewed journal, Art Journal, (Fall 2017), and chapters in several interdisciplinary anthologies.

 She has participated in numerous international and national conferences and related events within the USA, Canada, Australia, Europe and the Middle East, and has guest lectured at the MIT List Visual Arts Center, School of the Art Institute of Chicago (SAIC), State University of New York (SUNY) at Purchase, Ontario College of Art and Design, Ryerson University, New York University, Goldsmiths College, Sydney College of the Arts, and Maryland Institute College of Art, among others.
 Cachia has served as a Visiting Critic for the International Studio and Curatorial Program (ISCP) in NYC, and as a panelist for the Rubin Foundation, National Endowment for the Arts (NEA) Art Works grant and Canada Council for the Arts.
 She is a dwarf activist and serves on the College Art Association’s (CAA) Committee on Women in the Arts (2017-2020).